 TIP – For major engineering works or unforeseen track issues entire routes may close and be replaced by a bus or coach service.
 This can cause major travel restrictions.
 Your purchased train tickets will be valid on the alternative arranged transport service.
-Usually station staff will be available to answer questions regarding time changes.
+Usually, station staff will be available to answer questions regarding time changes.

 Popular UK Train Routes

 There are a number of popular routes for visitors to travel by train in the UK.
-If you are planning a day trip by train from London to cities such as Bath/Oxford or Brighton you can find out more information about best routes in my article about the best day trips from London by train.
+If you are planning a day trip by train from London to cities such as Bath/Oxford or Brighton you can find out more information about these routes in my article about the best day trips from London by train.

 Again I would recommend booking through the Train Line.

 Planning to take the Eurostar to Paris from London?
 Read my essential Eurostar guide to make the most of your journey.